-You have to stop making excuses if you want to succeed.
+You have to stop making excuses for yourself if you want to succeed.

 There, I said it.
 Making excuses is one of the quickest ways to fail at something (right behind giving up).

 Setting goals is one of the best things you can do for yourself and your personal growth.
 Goal-setting can help push you into taking the first step in pursuing them.
-But, more often than not, what holds us back from achieving our goals is the excuses we make.
+But, more often than not, what holds us back from achieving our goals is the excuses we make for ourselves.

-In order to stop making excuses for good, you need to understand why we make excuses, what excuses can look like, and, most importantly, how to stop making excuses.
+In order to stop making excuses for good, you need to understand why you make excuses for yourself, what excuses can look like, and, most importantly, how to stop making excuses.

 Making excuses is really natural.
 For most of us, it becomes second nature in our everyday lives.
 When we make goals, oftentimes we don’t achieve them as we had hoped.
 This is when excuses tend to creep up on us.

-Let’s look at the main reasons you might be making excuses instead of achieving your goals…
+Let’s look at the main reasons you might be making excuses for yourself (instead of sticking to your goals…)

 You Are Impatient